Seamless generation of FTA Compliant e-invoices

 Meaning of a Digital Signature

-A digital signature is the electronic equivalent of a handwritten signature but with significantly stronger security.
-It uses cryptographic technology to confirm the identity of the signer and to verify that the document has not been modified since the signature was applied.
+A digital signature is the electronic equivalent of signing a document by hand, except it is far more secure.
+It uses cryptographic techniques to establish the identity of the signer and to confirm that the document has remained unchanged from the moment it was signed.

-Digital signatures are widely used across legal, financial, governmental and corporate sectors because they provide a tamper-proof method for approving documents and transactions.
+Digital signatures are used across legal, financial, governmental, and corporate sectors because they provide a verifiable and tamper-proof method of approving documents and transactions.

 Meaning of a Digital Signature Certificate

-A Digital Signature Certificate (DSC) is an electronic credential issued by an authorised certification authority that verifies the identity of the individual or organisation creating the digital signature.
+A digital signature by itself is only a cryptographic code.
+A Digital Signature Certificate, however, is an electronic credential issued by an authorised certification authority that verifies the identity of the signer.

-Represents the action of electronically signing a document and proving that it has not been altered.
+Digital Signature Represents the act of electronically signing a document and proving that it has not been altered.

-Represents the verified digital identity that allows the signature to be created and validated.
+Digital Signature Certificate Represents the digital identification issued to the signer that allows the signature to be created and verified.

 How Digital Signatures Work

-1. A digital fingerprint of the document is generated using encryption.
+A unique digital fingerprint of the document is created through encryption.

-2. The fingerprint is encrypted with the signer’s private key to create the digital signature.
+This fingerprint is encrypted using the signer's private key.
+The encrypted fingerprint becomes the digital signature.

 How to Obtain a Digital Signature Certificate in the UAE

-3. Submit identity documentation such as passport or Emirates ID
+Submitting identity and residency documentation such as passport or Emirates ID.

 Benefits of Digital Signature Certificates